Editor’s note: This interview has been translated from German. Click here to view the original interview.

 In this interview series, we introduce literary freelancers.
-Whether author, translator, editor or event organizer: Each and every one has made his or her way into freelancing.
-What was it like for you, Alexander Lehnert?
+Whether author, translator, editor or event organizer: Each and every one has made their way into freelancing.
+What was it like for you, Isobel Markus?

 Introduce yourself briefly: Who are you and what do you do in the literary industry?